 - 1 lime, halved and quartered, Cilantro, Jalapeno, Salsa, Pickled Red Onion as desired for garnish

 Strain Rotel and place the juices in a measuring cup.
 Add enough water to bring to one cup.
-Place the remaining ingredients, along with the Rotel and the cup of combined juices/water to the Instant Pot.
+Place the remaining Chicken & Broth ingredients, along with the Rotel and the cup of combined juices/water to the Instant Pot.

 Seal Instant Pot and using the poultry setting, set for 10 minutes for fresh chicken, 17 minutes for frozen.
-When the time is up, allow Instant Pot to go to the warm setting and let pressure release naturally.
+When the time is up, allow Instant Pot to go to the warm setting for 10 minutes & then manually release any remaining pressure.

-Remove chicken from pot and allow to rest.
+Remove chicken from pot and allow to rest and cool until it can be handled.
 Strain the juices, reserving the juice and solids.
-Add the remainder of the solids to a blender along with about a cup of the juices, or enough to get the blender going.
-Save the remainder of the juices in case the dish needs to be moistened a bit.)
+Add the solids to a blender along with about a cup of the juices, or enough to get the blender going.
+(Save the remainder of the juices in case the dish needs to be moistened a bit.)

-Place the blended juices back into the Instant Pot on saute (or in a Dutch oven on the stove) and heat until the sauce is reduced and thickened to about the consistency of a spaghetti sauce.
+Place the blended juices back into the Instant Pot on Saute and heat until the sauce is reduced and thickened to about the consistency of a spaghetti sauce, three to four minutes.
 In the meantime, shred the chicken.
 Turn off the sauce, combine with the chicken.